kayeneii/8-Pillars/README.md

 # 8-Pillars
 This is an analysis of the data obtained from a survey conducted on the Ipetu/Ife Community in Osun State Nigeria.
-This owner has all rights.
+All rights belong to Nimi Adebayo.

 [Introduction](#introduction) [Overview](#overview) [Data Source](#data-source) [Methods](#methods) [Findings and Recommendations](#findings-and-recommendations) [Visualizations](#visualizations) [Conclusion](#conclusion)